• Skip to main content

 Using Qualified Charitable Distribution (QCDs) to Maximize Charitable Donations

-April 19, 2023 By C. Eric Christiansen, CFP®
+January 20, 2026 By C. Eric Christiansen, CFP®

-The IRS has carved out a way for individuals over 70.5 to make charitable donations up to a certain amount that are tax exempt.
 We define this as a Qualified Charitable Distribution (QCD).
 If you practice charitable giving and are over the age of 70.5, read on!

 Making donations to charitable organizations – particularly at year-end – is an annual tradition for many Americans.
 Some consider it an essential part of the holiday season; to give back.

-Although this behavior is generally beneficial, there is a downside.
-Many of us tend to donate automatically without considering alternative and more effective ways to facilitate our donations.
+Many of us tend to donate automatically without considering alternative and more effective ways to donate.
 We simply go through the usual year-end motions.
-As a result, some Americans are missing a key gifting strategy that can help their money go even further.

-Tax-Exempt Donations with Qualified Charitable Distributions
+Tax-Efficient Donations with Qualified Charitable Distributions

 Consider, for example, 73-year-old Jim who donates $5,000 to his local homeless shelter every December.
 The organization runs a donor-backed gift-matching program every December.
 Jim typically writes a check from his bank account for the donation.
-Instead, by sending the money as a check distribution from his IRA payable directly to the homeless shelter, Jim made a 100% tax-free donation.
-This money would’ve otherwise been 100% taxable.
-You can see how using this strategy consecutively, can result in great tax savings for Jim.
-In addition, this strategy can potentially give him even additional flexibility to give more as a result.
+Instead, by sending the money as a check distribution from his IRA payable directly to the homeless shelter, Jim was able to exclude this IRA distribution from his taxable income.
+This money would’ve otherwise been taxable income.

 How Does a Qualified Charitable Distribution Work?